ForkMaps/forkmaps.com/README.md

-# cryptonote-tree
+# forkmaps.com

-> Cryptonote fork tree
+> forkmaps.com website

 This project's goal is to maintain an accurate and current cryptonote fork chart.

 ## Contributing
 All of the coin data is maintained by community contributors.
 #### Coin Data
 Add or update coin data by modifying the coins.json file.
-For convenience, [here's a separate repo](https://github.com/jerme404/cryptonote-tree-json) with only that file.
+For convenience, [here's a separate repo](https://github.com/jerme404/forkmaps-json-cryptonote) with only that file.

 Please run your changes through a JSON validator before submitting a PR.